Nguyen Thi Hoai Thu

 Bac Ninh, Vietnam

-The Lim Festival is held in Lim village on the 13th day of the 1st lunar month, 18 kilometers outside Hanoi.
-Lim Village is the hometown (and performance grounds) of Quan Ho, a special kind of folk song and one of UNESCO’s Intangible Cultural Heritage.
+The Lim Festival is held in Lim village, 18 kilometers outside Hanoi.
+Lim Village is the hometown (and performance grounds) of Quan Ho (/kwan hʌ/), a special kind of folk song and one of UNESCO’s Intangible Cultural Heritage.
+Thousands of visitors come here to enjoy the “love dialogue” performances between lien anh (male singers) and lien chi (female singers), the country’s most skilled Quan Ho singers.

 After the Lunar New Year (Tet Nguyen Dan), the huge festival Tet Nguyen Tieu is held throughout the country.
 Tet Nguyen Tieu is considered a deeply traditional cultural festival, which is held to maintain and develop the national personality and presence of Vietnam’s Chinese community.
 Meanwhile, this festival contributes to an even more jubilant atmosphere during the New Year holidays, especially around large Chinese communities in Ho chi Minh City and Hoi An.